 |Points Given to others for value cards||-100-10||-30-10||0||0||-100-30||0|

-The Net Score or the Total Loss (points lost + value cards score) that a player has to bear is capped at -200.
-For example, in a game of 2 players, if the sum of the losing player’s cards value is 110 points and he needs to give another 100 points (value cards score) to his opponent due to Marriage in hand, his total loss will be capped at 200 points, irrespective of the total points lost by him.
+The net score or the total loss (points lost + Value Cards score) that a player has to bear is capped at -200.
+For example, in a game of 2 players, if the sum of the losing player’s card points is 110 and he needs to give another 100 points (Value Cards score) to his/her opponent due to a Marriage, his/her total loss will be capped at 200 points, irrespective of the total points lost by him.

-The total score is calculated by using a simple formula:
+The total score is calculated by using the following simple formula: